glowkeeper/pandoc-presentations/README.md

 The paper relies on BibTex references.
 Hence, you'll need:

 + A reference manager that can output [BibTeX](http://www.bibtex.org/).
 I use [Zotero](https://www.zotero.org/), which works best with [Firefox](https://www.mozilla.org/en-GB/firefox/new/) and [Firefox's Zotero plugin](https://download.zotero.org/extension/zotero-4.0.29.10.xpi).
 Additionally, I use Zotero's [Better BibText](https://github.com/retorquere/zotero-better-bibtex) plugin, primarily because that helps avoid citation key clashes.
 The BibTex should be exported to `/your/paper-dir/bibliography/library.bib`
 + A [Citation Style Language](http://citationstyles.org/) (CSL) file that matches the citation style you need.
 The [Zotero Style Repository](https://www.zotero.org/styles) has many such files.
 I often have to produce IEEE citations, for which I use the file [IEEE with URL](https://www.zotero.org/styles/ieee-with-url).
-The CSL file should be saved to ``/your/paper-dir/bibliography/ieee-with-url.csl`
+The CSL file should be saved to `/your/paper-dir/bibliography/ieee-with-url.csl`
-+ Create a _meta file_, `/your/paper-dir/meta.txt`, that contains your paper's title, the author(s), the header and the footer.
++ Create the meta file `/your/paper-dir/meta.txt`, which contains your paper's title, the author(s), the header and the footer.
 Here's an example _meta.txt_:

 ---<br>
 title: Paper Title<br>